-In this business, scale is our friend.
+In this business, the scale is our friend.
 The more operators participate, the more closely-packed densification becomes – and the cheaper it gets.

 We also know economies of scope like ‘supercharging’ local Full Fibre networks will improve investment returns even further.
-And, in combination with access to BT’s ducts and poles, will more than halve the cost of passing each home for Full Fibre.
+And, in combination with access to BT’s ducts and poles, will more than half the cost of passing each home for Full Fibre.

 What new technologies are you particularly interested in at the moment and how will they help to transform the Britain’s connectivity landscape?